There are still a few weeks left to submit your proposals for our ECR Symposium next year!

 Mild mannered reviewer of #books on natural philosophy, #naturalhistory, #HistSci, & #HistMed.
 Gentleman naturalist.
 Tweedy.
 Beardy.
 Has been found out standing in many fields.
 Plays well with otters. (he/him; Gaian, polytheist) www.wellreadnaturalist.com

 PhD candidate at the University of York, Department for English and Related Literatures.
-Working on 'weeds' in early modern agriculture, natural philosophy, theology, and prose.
+Working on 'weeds' in early modern agriculture, and natural philosophical, theological, and devotional prose.

 #Iamataxonomist and #IamaBotanist. 🧐🌿Senior Curator-in-Charge (from pines 🌲 to vines 🍇) at NHM London.
 Views are my own.

-PhD Student at the University of York researching the visual culture of microscopy in early modern and eighteenth-century England.
+PhD candidate at the University of York, department of history.
+Researching the microscope in early modern and eighteenth-century knowledge creation and visual culture.

 19th century #Historian, #researcher at IHC, Nova FCSH #womenegoproject